danieljpgo/iachef/README.md

 ## Features

-- Generate recipes from a set of ingredients.
+- Generate recipes from selected ingredients.
-- Customized recipes based on the number of people and the type ("healthy" or "tasty").
+- Customize recipes by number of people and type (healthy or tasty).
-- Save the recipe to retrieve the same recipe that was previously generated from the same selection set.
+- Save and retrieve previously generated recipes.
 - Stream data for quick visualization.
-- Total number of recipes generated, updated periodically.
+- View total recipes generated, updated periodically.

 ## Technologies